soundpress/RulesOfNYC/docs/c19/index.rst

    (2) is a Hybrid Electric Vehicle or is powered by compressed natural gas that is manufactured by an original equipment manufacturer (OEM) for the general commercial or consumer market.

 (c) Accessible Medallions.
-Accessible Medallions may be used with the Accessible OTV or any Accessible Taxicab Model that complies with 35 RCNY § 67-05.2.
+Accessible Medallions may be used with any Accessible Taxicab Model that complies with 35 RCNY § 67-05.2.

 (d) Any vehicle valid for use with any Medallion at the time the vehicle was Hacked-up can remain in use as a Taxicab until its scheduled retirement as set forth in 35 RCNY § 67-18, as may be modified by 35 RCNY § 67-19.